rbnhmll/vue-workshop/vueJS_workshop--notes.md

 We'll be returning to those tools a bunch throughout the process.

-### Devtools gotchas
+> **Devtools gotchas** ☝
-  * If the page uses a production/minified build of Vue.js, devtools inspection is disabled by default so the Vue pane won't show up.
+> If the page uses a production/minified build of Vue.js, devtools inspection is disabled by default so the Vue pane won't show up.
+>
-  * To make it work for pages opened via `file://` protocol, you need to check "*Allow access to file URLs*" for this extension in Chrome's extension management panel.
+> To make it work for pages opened via `file://` protocol, you need to check "*Allow access to file URLs*" for this extension in Chrome's extension management panel.
+>

-  <small>* From Vue-devtools documentation: [https://github.com/vuejs/vue-devtools](https://github.com/vuejs/vue-devtools)</small>
+> <small>* From Vue-devtools documentation: [https://github.com/vuejs/vue-devtools](https://github.com/vuejs/vue-devtools)</small>

 ### State